-Explosion proof pumps are designed to prevent internal or external explosions by enclosing parts that could ignite either the transfer media or the surrounding atmosphere.
-Intrinsically Safe Store provides explosion proof pumps for use in potentially explosive atmospheres.
+The explosion-proof pump design prevents internal or external explosions by enclosing parts that could ignite either the transfer substance or the surrounding atmosphere.
+The Intrinsically Safe Store provides explosion-proof pumps for use in hazardous atmospheres.

 Positive displacement explosion-proof pumps use changes in cavity volume to transfer material.
-The positive displacement type is well suited for applications requiring a constant flow at high pressure with relatively low flow rates.
+Thus, the positive displacement type is well suited for applications requiring a constant flow at high pressure with relatively low flow rates.
 This type of explosion-proof pump is ideal for hazardous areas with high viscosity fluids.

-There’s risk of explosion whenever you’re pumping liquid out of a Hazardous facility.
-Depending on the type of fluid transported out of the area, there is a significant threat to safety.
+There’s a risk of an explosion whenever you’re pumping liquid out of a Hazardous facility.
+And, depending on the type of fluid transported out of the area, there is a significant threat to safety.

-Dust-tight specifications are approved for use in Class II, Division 2, or Class III, Division 1 or 2 locations; Explosion proof designations are approved for use in Class I, Division 1 or 2 locations.
+Class II, Division 2, or Class III, Divisions 1 or 2 locations use dust-tight specifications.
+Whereas Class I, Divisions 1 or 2 areas use Explosion-Proof designs.
 Qualification for Division 1 meets Division 2 requirements.

-Constructing a pump is not enough to rate for “explosion proof”.
+Constructing a pump is not enough to rate for “Explosion-Proof.”
 A third party must approve the pump for use in explosive environments.
-Two of the more common agencies are Factory Mutual Insurance (FM) for wastewater and industrial applications, and the Mine Safety and Health Administration (MSHA) for the mining, metals and aggregate industry.
+For example, two of the more common agencies are Factory Mutual Insurance (FM) for wastewater and industrial applications and the Mine Safety and Health Administration (MSHA) for the mining, metals, and aggregate industry.
 For FM, there are different types of approval depending on the specific application requirements.

 Class 1: Flammable gasses and vapors are present leading to a potential risk.

-Division 1: Hazardous materials are present under normal operating conditions.
-Division 2 means gasses present an upset condition.
+Division 1 signifies Hazardous materials are present under normal operating conditions.
+Additionally, Division 2 means gasses present an upset scenario.

 Group C and D: These refer to specific gasses for which the pump or motor are rated.